2006 San Diego Chargers season: AFC Divisional Playoffs: vs. New England Patriots

 In the divisional playoffs, the New England Patriots faced a San Diego Chargers team who were unbeaten at home in the regular season.
-The Chargers boasted a roster that included nine Pro Bowlers, five All-Pro players, and league MVP running back LaDainian Tomlinson, who had shattered several league records.
+The Chargers boasted a roster that included eleven Pro Bowlers, six All-Pro players, and league MVP running back LaDainian Tomlinson, who had shattered several league records.
 However, four turnovers, three of which were converted into Patriots scoring drives, eventually led to the demise of the Chargers.
 San Diego ended up losing despite outgaining the Patriots in rushing yards, 148–51 and total yards, 352–327, while also intercepting three passes from Tom Brady.

 In the first quarter, after San Diego coach Marty Schottenheimer opted to go for it on 4th-and-11 instead of attempting a 47-yard field goal, quarterback Philip Rivers lost a fumble while being sacked by Mike Vrabel, setting up Stephen Gostkowski's 51-yard field goal with 40 seconds left in the period.
 In the second quarter, Chargers receiver Eric Parker's 13-yard punt return set up a 48-yard scoring drive that ended with LaDainian Tomlinson's 2-yard touchdown run, giving his team a 7–3 lead.
 Then, on the Patriots' next drive, linebacker Donnie Edwards intercepted a pass from Brady and returned it to the 41-yard line.
 But the Chargers ended up punting after Rivers was sacked on third down by defensive back Artrell Hawkins.
 Later in the quarter, Tomlinson rushed twice for 13 yards and took a screen pass 58 yards to the Patriots' 6-yard line, setting up a 6-yard touchdown run by Michael Turner with 2:04 left in the half.
 New England responded with a 72-yard scoring drive, with receiver Jabar Gaffney catching four passes for 46 yards, including a 7-yard touchdown reception with six seconds left in the half, cutting their deficit to 14–10.